stafiprotocol/developer/docs/architecture/evmlsd.md

 - LsdToken: an ERC-20 compatible derived token.
 Users receive this token when depositing target chain NST(abbr for Native Staking Token) to StakeManager and burn it when unstaking.
 - StakePool: do delegation stuff with selected validators
-- StakeManager: keep track of pools’ states, interact with users, other routine works
+- StakeManager: keep track of pools' states, interact with users, other routine works

 Core roles: